 All our processes are backed by lifecycle analysis, carbon lifecycle assessments and industry economic models.
 Our R&D has been developed under the observation and peer review of governments, customers and investors.
 We hold several key patents throughout the world, however in order to maintain our intellectual property advantage, most of our technology stack is commercially secret and is not publicly disclosed or published.

-In its latest advancement, MCi won a grant from the Commonwealth Government of Australia in June 2021 to build its first industrial scale demonstration Carbon Plant in Newcastle, Australia.
+In its latest advancement, MCi was awarded a grant from the Australian Government in June 2021 to build its first industrial scale demonstration Carbon Plant in Newcastle, Australia.
 Known as Australia's CCU Flagship, it is expected to be operational in mid 2023.

 Advancing with our global customers we are conducting techno-economic studies, pilot programs and developing demonstration projects.
 At industrial scale, MCi Carbon Plants could process more than a million tonnes of CO2 per plant annually, removing the emissions permanently and operating profitably.

 Mineral Carbonation has become an important field of R&D, recognised as having very large scale potential, being safe and permanent.
 It is known as a carbon capture and utilization (CCU) technology.

 The question always asked of MCi is whether we can make mineral carbonation economical or cost effective at scale.
 The CO2 Utilisation Roadmap, an independent techno-economic study released by Australia's national science agency CSIRO in 2021, established that our mineral carbonation technology could profitably remove emissions at scale.